MervinPraison/praisonai-mcp/README.md

   <a href="https://registry.modelcontextprotocol.io/servers/io.github.MervinPraison/praisonai"><img src="https://img.shields.io/badge/MCP-Registry-blue" alt="MCP Registry" /></a>
 </p>

-An MCP server that exposes [PraisonAI](https://github.com/MervinPraison/PraisonAI) tools and agents as MCP tools for use with Claude Desktop, Cursor, and other MCP clients.
+An MCP server that exposes [PraisonAI](https://github.com/MervinPraison/PraisonAI) tools and agents as MCP tools for use with Claude Desktop, Cursor, VS Code, Windsurf, and other MCP clients.

 ## Features

 - 🛠️ **70 Built-in Tools** - Complete coverage of all PraisonAI features
 - 🤖 **AI Agents as Tools** - Run PraisonAI agents directly from MCP
-- 🔌 **Multiple Transports** - stdio (Claude Desktop) and SSE (web clients)
+- 🔌 **Multiple Transports** - stdio and SSE support
 - ⚡ **Easy Setup** - Works with `uvx` or `pip install`

 ## Installation